 ТО FROM MESSAGE IT Adam Big shoutout for getting Chromebooks and laptops out Mennig to staff and students so quickly IT; MEREDITH SCHREIBER Danielle Seconded Adam's shoutout to IT; but also, to AND BOOKSTORE Hoffman Meredith/Bookstore for mailing out textbooks and STAFF; NATALIE BEACH course materials to students; and Natalie/Library for AND LIBRARY STAFF the support of the Lending Library and now the Virtual Learning Center CCN, HSP, DENISE Sara We could never have launched the Bolt program as IN PLACEMENT, Hastings quickly and efficiently as we did if we did not have full MELISSA / ENROLLMENT support from every facet of the college.
 Thanked SERVICES; IT SUPPORT, everyone for making this a lot easier for Sara and her MEREDITH / BOOKSTORE, staff.
-DEANS, AND FACULTY CLASSIFIED STAFF Chris Classified staff who have reached out to every single CLASSIFIED STAFF Kato Classified staff who have reached out to every single student who requested a Chromebook and helped to Raio coordinate the curbside pick-up.
-This made a huge difference for our non-credit students to close the equity gap.
-FACULTY R. All the faculty in her area who have stepped up and .
-7.662.
-1 Taylor made a smooth transition for students.
-SANDI KELLOGG Sandy Kellogg for saving the three fish in the Child Development Center by taking them home and ensuring they will be kept alive TIM PIERCE, COLIN Mike For setting up a non-credit section for a virtual Student STAPP Evans Life Office \(\( \) YESICA NAVARRO, KEN Helped behind-the-scenes for laptop checkout with WOLFERT Natalie Beach and Library staff KENIWOI FEDT For catting up the calling compains KEN WOLFERT For setting up the calling campaign 80 STAFF VOLUNTEERS For the student calling campaign PUBLIC SAFETY Sheila For working hard each day to keep the essential OFFICERS AND Lorance employees on campus safe DISPATCHERS ADMIN TEAM Jessica For everything they do every day to help us stay Howard focused on serving students and improving what it means to be working, teaching, and creating learning virtually.
+DEANS, AND FACULTY Oleveire Olassifia distati suba bassa manahadasi ta CLASSIFIED STAFF Chris Classified staff who have reached out to every single Kato student who requested a Chromebook and helped to coordinate the curbside pick-up.
+This made a huge difference for our non-credit students to close the FACULTY R. equity gap.
+FACULIY Taylor All the faculty in her area who have stepped up and made a smooth transition for students. i aylul made a smooth transition for students.
+SANDI KELLOGG Sandy Kellogg for saving the three fish in the Child O/ (ND) NEELEOOO Development Center by taking them home and ensuring they will be kept alive TIM PIERCE, COLIN Mike For setting up a non-credit section for a virtual Student STAPP Evans Life Office YESICA NAVARRO, KEN Helped behind-the-scenes for laptop checkout with WOLFERT Natalie Beach and Library staff · KEN WOLFERT For setting up the calling campaign 80 STAFF VOLUNTEERS For the student calling campaign PUBLIC SAFETY Sheila For working hard each day to keep the essential OFFICERS AND Lorance employees on campus safe DISPATCHERS ADMIN TEAM Jessica For everything they do every day to help us stay Howard focused on serving students and improving what it means to be working, teaching, and creating learning virtually.
 It's an extraordinary place and an extraordinary community.
 And, thanks for surprising Exec Team by wearing your Chemeketa shirts!